rchampeimont/transition-stories/CFI’s Downfall into Transphobia.md

 Why has an organization like CFI fallen into transphobia?
 It seems they are betting on the “absolute free speech” approach, where allowing the spread of outright falsehoods about an already oppressed minority—without scientific backing—is considered acceptable [[7](https://www.friendlyatheist.com/p/atheist-group-faces-backlash-after)].

-So what do you do if you’re trans and involved with CFI?
-You leave.
+So what do you do if you’re trans and involved with CFI? **You leave**.
+You probably don’t want to be in a space where people openly advocate for policies that would lead to you being harassed [[15](https://publications.aap.org/pediatrics/article-abstract/143/6/e20182902/76816/School-Restroom-and-Locker-Room-Restrictions-and)], falling into depression, or even being driven to suicide [[16](https://www.jahonline.org/article/S1054-139X(20)30653-4/fulltext)].
+And if you’re a friend or partner of a trans person, you’ll likely feel just as uneasy.

+If you actually want a diverse organization where trans people feel welcome, you **set policies that limit free speech at the point where it enables the spread of harmful, false narratives that fuel hatred**.
+You do what the _"evil woke"_ FFRF does: **you take a stand**.

-To be clear, CFI is not openly supporting Donald Trump’s attempts to erase trans people or make their lives miserable.
+To be clear, CFI is **not** openly supporting Donald Trump’s attempts to erase trans people or make their lives miserable.
 They didn’t start the fire—but they sure as hell threw fuel on it.

 ## References
 1.	https://en.wikipedia.org/wiki/Views_of_Richard_Dawkins#LGBT_issues
 2.	https://en.wikipedia.org/wiki/J._K._Rowling#Transgender_people
-3. What is a woman? by Kat Grant.
+3.	_What is a woman?_ by Kat Grant.
 Freedom From Religion Foundation news website https://freethoughtnow.org/what-is-a-woman/
-4. Freedom From Religion Foundation supports LGBTQIA-plus rights, Freedom From Religion Foundation main website https://ffrf.org/news/releases/freedom-from-religion-foundation-supports-lgbtqia-plus-rights/
+4.	_Freedom From Religion Foundation supports LGBTQIA-plus rights_, Freedom From Religion Foundation main website https://ffrf.org/news/releases/freedom-from-religion-foundation-supports-lgbtqia-plus-rights/
-5. Biology Is Not Bigotry by Jerry A. Coyne.
+5.	_Biology Is Not Bigotry_ by Jerry A. Coyne.
 Free Inquiry website https://secularhumanism.org/exclusive/biology-is-not-bigotry/
-6. The Regrettable Dogmatism of FFRF by Ronald A. Lindsay.
+6.	_The Regrettable Dogmatism of FFRF_ by Ronald A. Lindsay.
 Free Inquiry website. https://secularhumanism.org/exclusive/the-regrettable-dogmatism-of-ffrf/
-7. Atheist group faces backlash after publishing, then removing, anti-trans article by Hemant Mehta.
+7.	_Atheist group faces backlash after publishing, then removing, anti-trans article_ by Hemant Mehta.
 Friendly Atheist. https://www.friendlyatheist.com/p/atheist-group-faces-backlash-after
-8. Introduction to Special Section on Transgender Controversies by Ronald A. Lindsay.
+8.	_Introduction to Special Section on Transgender Controversies_ by Ronald A. Lindsay.
 Free Inquiry.	https://secularhumanism.org/2025/01/introduction-to-special-section-on-transgender-controversies/
-9. Transgender Rights: A Framework for Resolving the Controversy	by Gary L. Francione.
+9.	_Transgender Rights: A Framework for Resolving the Controversy_	by Gary L. Francione.
 Free Inquiry.	https://secularhumanism.org/2025/01/transgender-rights-a-framework-for-resolving-the-controversy/
-10. In the Toilet with J. K. Rowling: Reason vs. Emotion in the Transgender Bathroom Debate	 by Tilda Storey-Law.
+10.	_In the Toilet with J. K. Rowling: Reason vs. Emotion in the Transgender Bathroom Debate_	by Tilda Storey-Law.
 Free Inquiry. https://secularhumanism.org/2025/01/in-the-toilet-with-j-k-rowling-reason-vs-emotion-in-the-transgender-bathroom-debate/
-11. Analysis of CFI trans-related articles by River Champeimont.
+11. _Analysis of CFI trans-related articles_ by River Champeimont.
 Excel file: https://github.com/rchampeimont/transition-stories/blob/main/CFI_analysis/CFI%20trans%20articles%20analysis.xlsx
-12. Is There Room in Atheism for Trans People? by EJ Sorrell.
+12.	_Is There Room in Atheism for Trans People?_ by EJ Sorrell.
 Center for Inquiry blog https://centerforinquiry.org/blog/is_there_room_in_atheism_for_trans_people/
-13. Center for Inquiry Condemns Trump’s Transgender Military Ban as Turning Back Progress.
+13.	_Center for Inquiry Condemns Trump’s Transgender Military Ban as Turning Back Progress_.
 CFI press release. https://centerforinquiry.org/press_releases/trumps_transgender_military_ban
-14. CFI Condemns Government’s Attempt to Define Transgender People Out of Their Rights.
+14.	_CFI Condemns Government’s Attempt to Define Transgender People Out of Their Rights_.
 CFI press release. https://centerforinquiry.org/press_releases/cfi-condemns-governments-attempt-to-define-transgender-people-out-of-their-rights/
 15. Gabriel R. Murchison, Madina Agénor, Sari L. Reisner, Ryan J. Watson; School Restroom and Locker Room Restrictions and Sexual Assault Risk Among Transgender Youth.
 Pediatrics June 2019; 143 (6): e20182902.
 10.1542/peds.2018-2902 https://publications.aap.org/pediatrics/article-abstract/143/6/e20182902/76816/School-Restroom-and-Locker-Room-Restrictions-and
 16. Impact of Bathroom Discrimination on Mental Health Among Transgender and Nonbinary Youth.
 Price-Feeney, Myeshia et al. Journal of Adolescent Health, Volume 68, Issue 6, 1142 - 1147 https://www.jahonline.org/article/S1054-139X(20)30653-4/fulltext